How do I submit my application?

 Are language courses available?

-Yes, students of the MA International Relations are welcome to take language courses in German, French and Spanish at Jacobs University or the University of Bremen.
-For more information see here and here.
+Yes, students of the MA International Relations are welcome to take language courses at the Bremen universities’ joint Language Center (SZHB).
+For more information see here.

 When will applicants be informed about their admission?